 It also appealed to my quest for a professional challenge.
 Evaluation is demanding – philosophically and intellectually.
+It demands an understanding of complex adaptive systems principles.
 It demands not only technical, but also social, ethical and political acumen.

-I have always had a systems view of life.
+I am a systems thinker, and have always had a systems view of life.
 I am acutely aware of the interconnections that influence what is done and achieved, how, why, when, for whom, and under what influences and conditions.
 Evaluation cannot be done well unless the evaluator is a systems thinker who understands the complexity of situations, integrates matters, and searches for what lies beyond the obvious.

 We need to judge based on monitoring, research and evaluative evidence, using our experience and intuition.
 But we also need to understand and be clear about the set of parameters, values, models and ideologies within which we do this.

 We have to balance our empathy with distance from our emotions.
 We need to be aware of our own values and biases when working with those who are very different.
 We have to grapple with the spectrum of worldviews, designs and methodologies in which evaluation theory and practice are rooted.

 We also have to learn from one another – and especially from worldviews, perspectives and cultures different from our own.